JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 Using all this new data, if we now use the figure of two trillion stars in the Milky Way, and if 90% of those are good candidates for planetary families, and if half of those stars have inhabitable planets, then we have 900 billion inhabitable planets in our galaxy.
 This would constitute 9 major sectors or 90% of the total amount for Orvonton.

 We can assume at this point that the estimates are going to continue rising until they approach the true number of stars, as science continues to do its thing, and as more and better ways of measuring the mass of our galaxy are brought to bear, even to the point of approaching ten trillion stars as per *The Urantia Book* statement about Orvonton.
 Check back in ten years.
-Even if the star to planet ratio is 10 to one ([UB 15:6.10](/en/The_Urantia_Book/15#p6_10)), we are in the right ballpark, numberwise, and moving in the right direction.
+Even if the star to planet ratio is 10 to one (<a id="a154_421"></a>[UB 15:6.10](/en/The_Urantia_Book/15#p6_10)), we are in the right ballpark, numberwise, and moving in the right direction.
 This fits extremely well with the idea that the Milky Way is the nucleus of Orvonton.
 It says,

 > “The vast Milky Way starry system represents the central nucleus of Orvonton, being largely beyond the borders of your local universe.
-This great aggregation of suns, dark islands of space, double stars, globular clusters, star clouds, spiral and other nebulae, together with myriads of individual planets, forms a watchlike, elongated-circular grouping of about one seventh of the inhabited evolutionary universes.”
-[UB 15:3.1](/en/The_Urantia_Book/15#p3_1)
+This great aggregation of suns, dark islands of space, double stars, globular clusters, star clouds, spiral and other nebulae, together with myriads of individual planets, forms a watchlike, elongated-circular grouping of about one seventh of the inhabited evolutionary universes.” <a id="a156_419"></a>[UB 15:3.1](/en/The_Urantia_Book/15#p3_1)

 The Milky Way could hardly be the nucleus of Orvonton if Orvonton included the Virgo Supercluster as some suggest.
 The Milky Way would be as a lost grain of sand in an Orvonton that large.

 Adding to the mass of the Milky Way proper, science says that there are also about 150 or more globular star clusters in the galactic halo.
 Concerning globular clusters, *The Urantia Book* says virtually the same thing regarding Orvonton that science already knows about the Milky Way Galaxy.

-> “The globular type of star clusters predominates near the outer margins of Orvonton.”
-[UB 15:4.8](/en/The_Urantia_Book/15#p4_8)
+> “The globular type of star clusters predominates near the outer margins of Orvonton.” <a id="a162_88"></a>[UB 15:4.8](/en/The_Urantia_Book/15#p4_8)

 Two other statements in the book also support the Milky Way as the “main item” in Orvonton.
 It says,

-> “Practically all of the starry realms visible to the naked eye on Urantia belong to the seventh section of the grand universe, the Superuniverse of Orvonton.”
-[UB 15:3.1](/en/The_Urantia_Book/15#p3_1)
+> “Practically all of the starry realms visible to the naked eye on Urantia belong to the seventh section of the grand universe, the Superuniverse of Orvonton.” <a id="a166_161"></a>[UB 15:3.1](/en/The_Urantia_Book/15#p3_1)
 >
-> “. . . the unaided human eye can see only two or three nebulae outside the borders of the Superuniverse of Orvonton . . .”
-[UB 12:2.3](/en/The_Urantia_Book/12#p2_3)
+> “. . . the unaided human eye can see only two or three nebulae outside the borders of the Superuniverse of Orvonton . . .” <a id="a168_125"></a>[UB 12:2.3](/en/The_Urantia_Book/12#p2_3)

 Identical statements can be made about the Milky Way Galaxy.
 With the exception of the Andromeda galaxy and the Magellanic star clouds, everything you can see in the night sky with the naked eye is within the Milky Way Galaxy.

 And yet another statement that points to the Milky Way as being the core and the largest component of Orvonton is this one,

 > “The most recent of the major cosmic eruptions in Orvonton was the extraordinary double star explosion, the light of which reached Urantia in A. D. 1572.
-This conflagration was so intense that the explosion was clearly visible in broad daylight.”
-[UB 41:3.5](/en/The_Urantia_Book/41#p3_5)
+This conflagration was so intense that the explosion was clearly visible in broad daylight.” <a id="a174_249"></a>[UB 41:3.5](/en/The_Urantia_Book/41#p3_5)

 This supernova was of course the one seen by Tycho Brahe.
 It has been pinpointed as being in an outer spiral arm of the Milky Way, some 15,000 light years distant, not in some galaxy far off in what are probably the outer space zones.